nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxn947/ota_examples/mcuboot_opensource/example_board_readme.md

 Board settings
 ============

-### Default layout setup - bootloader located in IFR region
+### Default MCUBoot memory layout - bootloader located in IFR region

 | Region         | From       | To         | Size   |
 |----------------|------------|------------|--------|